-- 1. The size and scale of forest ownership can vary from a small patch of trees in a backyard or urban space to hundreds of thousands of acres (or hectares) in a national forest. - Forests, forest disturbances (e.g. fire, drought, pests and disease), and ecosystem functions do not follow ownership and administrative boundaries, such as political borders, city limits and private property lines.
-They extend across the landscape based on natural laws of ecology and biology. - Forests are managed under private (e.g., family, institutional) and public (e.g., municipal, state/ provincial, federal) ownership.
+- The size and scale of forest ownership can vary from a small patch of trees in a backyard or urban space to hundreds of thousands of acres (or hectares) in a national forest. - Forests, forest disturbances (e.g. fire, drought, pests and disease), and ecosystem functions do not follow ownership and administrative boundaries, such as political borders, city limits and private property lines.
+They extend across the landscape based on natural laws of ecology and biology. - 3.
+Forests are managed under private (e.g., family, institutional) and public (e.g., municipal, state/ provincial, federal) ownership.
 Each type of ownership may have different management objectives and may be subject to different laws and policies.
 In the United States, 56% of the forest is owned privately, whereas in Canada, only 4% is privately owned. - 4.
-In Canada, Indigenous people and nations entered into legally binding agreements called treaties which recognizes the rights that Indigenous people have on the land.
-While the specific terms of each treaty vary depending on the individual negotiations, broadly they encompass the rights of Indigenous people to access forest resources.
-These rights are constitutionally-protected in Canadian law. - Many forest landscapes consist of a variety of ownerships, a mix of management objectives, and a blend of forest ecosystems.
+In Canada, the land rights of Indigenous people and nations were recognized in legally binding agreements called treaties.
+These rights are constitutionallyprotected in Canadian law.
+While the terms of each treaty vary depending on individual negotiations, they broadly encompass the rights of indigenous people to access forest resources.

+Many forest landscapes consist of a variety of ownerships, a mix of management objectives, and a blend of forest ecosystems.